Here’s the 22nd batch of 500 Startups companies

 Plum — A chatbot that automates your money so you can effortlessly save, invest and avoid rip-off bills.

-Prodsmart — Provides a tracking system to help factories eliminate paperwork and collect real time data by using smartphones on the shop floor.
+Prodsmart — Provides a tracking system to help factories eliminate paperwork and collect real-time data by using smartphones on the shop floor.

 Public Goods — Health-focused consumer-packaged goods.

-Rapa — Alternative mortgage lender for US customers to buy homes abroad
+Rapa — Alternative mortgage lender for U.S. customers to buy homes abroad.

-reDock — A proposal automation solution that mines and tailors corporate information on-demand to help professional services companies win complex RFPs
+reDock — A proposal automation solution that mines and tailors corporate information on-demand to help professional services companies win complex RFPs.

 Rever — A mobile application that helps a global community of motorcycle riders discover, track and share their riding experiences together.

-Sendoso — Helps B2B companies grab the attention of prospects and customers with an all-in-one platform for sending things like direct mail, handwritten notes, and custom gifts.
+Sendoso — Helps B2B companies grab the attention of prospects and customers with an all-in-one platform for sending things like direct mail, handwritten notes and custom gifts.

 ShortPoint — A subscription software that helps department managers build gorgeous intranets with no coding from their existing content systems, such as Office 365.